MarkBind/markbind/docs/userGuide/cliCommands.md

 %%{{ icon_info }} Related: [User Guide: Deploying the Website](deployingTheSite.html).%%

 **{{ icon_examples }}**
-* `markbind deploy`
+* `markbind deploy` : Deploys after generating the site from the current working directory.
-* `markbind deploy ./myWebsite` : Generates and deploys the site from the `myWebsite` directory.
+* `markbind deploy ./myWebsite` : Deploys after generating the site from the `./myWebsite` directory.
-* `markbind deploy --no-build` : Deploys the site without generating it first.
+* `markbind deploy --no-build` : Deploys the site from the current working directory without generating the site.

 </panel>